 Impact to Graduate, Teaching and Research Assistantships

-GA, TA, and RA appointments are still active, and GA/TA/RAs will continue to be paid.
-GA’s, TA’s and RA’s should be in contact with their supervisor, DGS, and/or department chair to determine what their duties will be going forward.
-Please note that GA/TA/RA duties may be carried out on campus or remotely.
-I would ask that faculty always consider the well-being of the TA/RA/GAs when assigning duties, and show as much flexibility in getting the duties done as possible.
-If a GA/TA/RA is self-quarantining because they are either ill or have been in an area that requires self-quarantine, I would ask that the student and faculty member be in communication about their duties, and when possible, set up a plan to do the duties remotely.
-TA/RA/GAs are not at risk of losing their appointments because of self-quarantining for such reasons.
+GA’s, TA’s and RA’s should be in contact with their supervisor, DGS, and/or department chair to determine what their duties are should they have any questions.
+We ask that faculty always consider the well-being of the TA/RA/GAs when assigning duties and show flexibility in getting the duties done.
+If a GA/TA/RA is required to self-quarantining, we ask that the student and faculty member be in communication about their duties, and when possible, set up a plan to do the duties remotely.
+TA/RA/GAs are not at risk of losing their appointments because of required self-quarantine.

-If you are a TA or an instructor of record for a class, the Center for Teaching and Learning has a number of training opportunities for bringing courses and discussion sections online.
-You can join these if you would like.
+If you are a TA or an instructor of record for a class, the Center for Teaching and Learning has a number of training opportunities available online.
+You may join live sessions or access recorded sessions if you would like.
 Please make sure you are discussing your expectations with the faculty you are assisting.
 If you are an instructor of record, please make sure you are discussing your course with your Department Chair.

 Dissertation and Thesis Defense Schedules